You are here: Home » Health » Mental Health » 11 ways to support your mental health this year

 This involves maintaining a consistent schedule about when you go to bed each night and when you wake up each morning.
 No sleeping in.

 Some of us get much too much sleep, while others have trouble falling asleep or staying asleep at the same time each night.
-Establish the parameters of your sleep and approach it like you would any other form of treatment.
+Set a time for going to bed and for getting up in the morning, and approach it like you would any other form of treatment.

 Takeaway on how to support your mental health this year